 The agency has a range of policies and procedures noted to be in accordance with those as required within the regulations.
-During the inspection the inspector viewed a number of policies; it was identified that a number viewed had been reviewed and updated in accordance with timescales.
-The manager stated that a number of policies are currently being reviewed by the SHSCT as outlined within the draft minimum standards.
+During the inspection the inspector viewed a number of policies; it was identified that those viewed had been or were being reviewed and updated in accordance with timescales.

-The agency's systems for auditing and reviewing information with the aim of promoting safety and improving the quality of life for service users were reviewed.
+The agency's systems for auditing and reviewing information with the aim of promoting safety and improving the quality of life for the people supported were reviewed.
 Records viewed and discussions with the manager indicated that the agency's governance arrangements promote the identification and management of risk; these include provision of required policies, audit of complaints, accidents, safeguarding referrals and incidents notifiable to RQIA.